cadewey/cse545-pctf/README.md

    - `help()` (`str`) - A brief description of what your module does.
 This is displayed for your command in the main help page.
    - `args()` (`list` of `str`) - Additional positional arguments that your module requires.
    - `run()` (no return value) - The method that will be invoked when your tool is executed.
-3. That's is!
+3. That's it!
 The main loop will import anything in the `modules/` directory that meets this format.

 **Possible improvement idea:** Make arguments more flexible, so that you can specify optional args and things of that nature.